 Chateau Romer du Hayot History, Overview

 Eventually, the vast Romer estate was divided up into smaller parts.
 This took place in 1937, which gave birth to the Chateau Romer du Hayot vineyard.
-The new name came from one of the new owners, Madame du Hayot.
-From 1976 to 2002, they leased the vines of their previous sister vineyard, Chateau Romer.
+The name change came from one of the new owners, Madame du Hayot.
+From 1976 to 2002, the owners leased the vines of their previous sister vineyard, Chateau Romer.

 Chateau Romer du Hayot Vineyards, Terroir, Grapes, Winemaking